Treatment Effects with Targeting Instruments: Concluding Remarks

 \section{Concluding Remarks}

-We have shown that our targeting and filtering concepts are a useful way to analyze models with multivalued treatments and multivalued instruments.
-While our characterization is sharpest under strict, one-to-one targeting (\Cref{cor:ufclasses-strict-11}), our framework remains useful even without strict targeting.
+We have shown that the idea of targeting is a useful way to analyze models with multivalued treatments and multivalued instruments.
+The testable implications that we derived suggest a natural three-step procedure to elucidate targeting patterns in the data, supplementing any qualitative information provided by the empirical context.